Seasonal Living

 Spring Exercise Routine

-Spring is the ideal time to increase your physical activity.
+Spring is the time to move more.
 The body naturally wants to move and shed the heaviness of winter.

 When to Exercise

-The morning hours (6am–10am) are Kapha time in Ayurveda — exercising during this window directly counters Kapha's sluggish tendencies and sets an energised tone for the entire day.
+The morning hours (6 AM to 10 AM) are Kapha time in Ayurveda.
+Exercising in this window counters Kapha's sluggish tendencies directly and sets an energised tone for the day.

 Spring Daily Routine